 (2) A service plan for each resident shall be developed in a manner that enhances the principles of dignity, privacy, resident choice, resident capabilities, individuality, and independence without compromising the health or reasonable safety of other residents.

-(3) The resident, and if applicable, one or more of resident’s representatives, shall participate in the development of the initial service plan and any subsequent service plans.
+(3) The resident, and if applicable, one or more of [resident’s] resident representatives, shall participate in the development of the initial service plan and any subsequent service plans.

 (4) With the resident’s consent, family members or other individuals may be invited to participate.